bootstrap-vue/bootstrap-vue/src/directives/scrollspy/README.md

 - If scroll element is not present, then we assume scrolling on `<body>`
 - If scroll element is a CSS selector, the first found element is chosen
-- If scroll element is not found, then ScrollSpy silently does nothing
+- If scroll element is not found, then Scrollspy silently does nothing

 **Important!
 Requires relative positioning** No matter the implementation method, scrollspy requires the use of `position: relative;` on the element you're scrolling on.
 In most cases this is the